rllaquet/ecg-api/README.md

 operations of the same type, etc.).

 I'm also not a FastAPI expert!
-I've used it on personal projects but never on a huge projects, so I'm sure with a bit more hands-on experience I would've been able to spot a bunch of points of improvement.
+I've used it on personal projects but never on a huge project, so I'm sure with a bit more hands-on experience I would've been able to spot a bunch of points of improvement.

 I made a different document that goes more in depth, didn't want to have an